orionrobots/orionrobots.github.io/wiki/oscilloscope.md

 <p>Standalone digital oscilloscopes are fairly expensive.
 They offer the ability to store and replay a signal on screen from memory buffers.
 The larger the buffer the more you will get.
 Some may have options to connect with PC's or have a disk drive to store signal history.
 These often come now with LCD screens, but at the price, you may be better aiming at high-range PC based ones.
 </p>
 <h3 id="PC_based">PC based</h3>
-<p>PC based oscilloscopes are now widely available, both <a class="wiki" href="/wiki/usb.html" title="Universal Serial Bus">USB</a> and internal ones.
+<p>PC based oscilloscopes are now widely available, both <a href="/wiki/usb.html" title="Universal Serial Bus">USB</a> and internal ones.
 These are very cheap, much cheaper than oscilloscopes have ever been, and are making this vital instrument available to many more hobbyists.
 </p>
 <p>They tend to delegate a lot of their operation to software, and it is worth being aware as much of the software abilities as the hardware. after all - many use their own custom drivers and the software is not often interchangeable.
 </p>